CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 ## Instrument set-up

 * Log into the laptop provided by 1CellBio – the login password is “inDrop” – and Click desktop icon labeled “Thor”.
-This opens the software that controls the instrument and implements the inDrop process.
+This opens the software that controls the instrument and implements the InDrop process.

 * Remove the syringe and loading assembly from the 'beads' package.
 This syringe is shipped pre-filled with hydraulic fluid specific to the loading the hydrogel beads.
 Remove cap on syringe, attach tubing and manually expel syringe volume until it is near the end of the tubing.
 Secure assembly into the appropriately labeleld automatic pump on the InDrop.

-* Repeat the above step for each syringe assembly
+* Repeat the above step for eachof the four syringe assemblies.

 * Syringes can remain on the machine for 2 weeks and can be used for multiple experiments

 * On the first tab of Thor software, click “Set Up”.
-Input the total number of cells you want encapsulate, the concentration of the cell solution, and the desired Bead-to-cell ratio.
-Pressing "calculate" will populate the boxes below with the amount, in microliters, of reagents needed to be prepped.
+Input the total number of cells you want encapsulate, the concentration of your cell solution, and the desired Bead-to-cell ratio.
+Clicking on the "calculate" button will populate the boxes below with the volume, in microliters, of each reagent that needs to be prepared.
 Clicking on the “?” gives the recipe of the RT/Lysis Mixture to be made.

 * Prepare microchip devices by following the [Chip Silanizing protocol](https://1cell-bio.com/wp-content/uploads/2017/10/Silanization-Protocol-v4.pdf).
 Silanization is only good for a few hours, so if you use 1 device on the chip, you will need to repeat the silanization protocol when you use the other devices on the chip.